aussedatlo/aussedatlo-notes/posts/04-install-caddy-plugins.md

 ## Intro

 **Caddy** is designed with a user-friendly architecture that facilitates the creation of plugins.
-The community actively contributes numerous plugins, which can be explored in the comprehensive list available [here](https://caddyserver.com/docs/modules/).
-These plugins enhance functionality, allowing users to, for instance, format logs and execute shell commands.
+The community actively contributes to numerous plugins, which can be explored in the list available [here](https://caddyserver.com/docs/modules/).
+These plugins enhance functionality, allowing users to, for instance, format logs or execute shell commands.

 ## Prerequisite